 Do life insurance companies need to know your weight?

-A policyholder’s weight is often critical information because weight can sometimes result from other diseases like Cushing’s disease, hypothyroidism, polycystic ovary syndrome (PCOS), and insulin resistance.
-Therefore, life insurance companies typically look to your body mass index (BMI) to assess whether you might be a high-risk applicant due to your weight.
+Yes.
+A policyholder’s weight is often critical information to life insurance companies because weight can sometimes result from other diseases like Cushing’s disease, hypothyroidism, polycystic ovary syndrome (PCOS) and insulin resistance.
+Excess body weight can also make you more likely to develop serious health conditions like heart disease, type 2 diabetes and sleep apnea.
+Therefore, life insurance companies typically look at your body mass index (BMI) to assess whether you might be a high-risk applicant due to your weight.

 “Build is by far one of the most common factors that knock people out of preferred underwriting classes for life insurance,” says Michael C. Staeb, Insurance Planning Consultant and an independent wholesaler with 20 years experience.
 “Medical studies have shown that the extra weight does cause additional long-term strain on the heart.
 This is true of overweight individuals where the extra weight is not fat, but instead muscle.